Characters: Sonic the Hedgehog - Antagonists

 - Person of Mass Destruction: In all of Eggman's schemes, he always manages to cause horrendous collateral damage, either directly or indirectly due to whatever Cosmic Horror spirals out of his control.

 - Pride: As shown in Sonic Lost World, he is capable of planning around Sonic being able to defeat other threats to his plans.
 However, he seems to have a constant inability to accept Sonic always being able to defeat him, which results in him always getting defeated.

 - Red and Black and Evil All Over: His outfit.

-- Red Eyes, Take Warning: In most of the American/European non-game media.
+- Red Eyes, Take Warning: In most of the American/European non-game media, he is depicted with red eyes and black irises.
 In the games, though, he has normal blue eyes hidden behind his glasses.

 - Red Oni, Blue Oni: Is the red oni to Tails and Sonic.

 - Robot Master: Creates tons of robots and mechs.

 - Scarf of Asskicking: Wears one in the Sonic Riders series.

 - Scary Shiny Glasses: Manages this every once in a while, usually with a massive, toothy grin.